 And so our journey around Vienna’s historical squares takes us to Maria-Theresien-Platz.
 Though, as it turns out, this impressive-looking square is not quite as historical as you might believe.

-For most of the city’s history this was relatively open ground in front of the city fortifications.
+For much of the city’s history, this area formed one section of an extensive ring of relatively open ground in front of Vienna’s fortifications.
 The so-called glacis stayed free of permanent buildings so city defenders would have a clear sight of any besieging enemy.

 Military matters eventually evolved sufficiently to make such considerations irrelevant by the mid-19th century.

-(And all that space had planners, monarchs, business folk and aristocrats salivating at the possibilities.)
+All that space also had planners, monarchs, business folk and aristocrats salivating at the possibilities.

-(Maria-Theresien-Platz, view of the front façade of the Naturhistorisches Museum around 1890; Gerlach & Wiedling (publisher); Wien Museum Inv.-Nr.
+(Maria-Theresien-Platz, view of the front façade of the Naturhistorisches Museum around 1890 in a photo published by Gerlach & Wiedling; Wien Museum Inv.-Nr.
 229522; excerpt reproduced with permission under the terms of the CC0 licence)

-Given the land’s location opposite the Hofburg palace, the idea was to create a suitably fine-looking square and buildings that would form an integrated complex with Heldenplatz square and the Hofburg.
+Land opposite the Hofburg palace was earmarked for Maria-Theresien-Platz: a suitably fine-looking square and buildings that would form an integrated complex with the Hofburg and Heldenplatz square.

 The photo above shows the square in its near-virginal state, and little has changed since construction.